-Key audit matter Our audit response Expected Credit Loss (ECL) Allowances on Loans and Advances to Customers and Banks Notes 20 and 21 to the Financial Statements reflect the gross carrying amounts and impairment loss allowances for Loans and Advances to Banks and Loans and Advances to Customers respectively.
-The gross carrying amount of Loans and Advances to Banks on 31 January was €172m with impairment loss allowance of €0.1m at the same date.
-The gross carrying amount of Loans and Advances to Customers on 31 January was €2,076m with impairment loss allowance of €24m at the same date.
+Key audit matter Our audit response Expected Credit Loss (ECL) Allowances on Loans and Advances to Customers and Banks Notes 20 and 21 to the Financial Statements reflect the gross carrying amounts and impairment loss allowances for Loans and Advances to Banks and Loans and Advances to Customers, respectively.
+The gross carrying amount of Loans and Advances to Banks on 31 January 2025 was €148m (2024: €172m) with corresponding impairment loss allowance of €0.09m (2024: €0.10m).
+The gross carrying amount of Loans and Advances to Customers on 31 January 2025 was €1,966m (2024: €2,076m) with corresponding impairment loss allowance of €22m (2024: €24m).
 At each reporting period, the Bank determines the impairment on loans and advances to customers and banks based on a model of expected credit losses in accordance with the requirements of IFRS 9.
 IFRS 9 requires that credit losses are recognised on an expected, forward-looking basis including reflecting the impact of the current and future economic environment.
-The assessment of ECL provisions involves the use of complex models and a high degree of estimation uncertainty due to the significant judgments inherent in the IFRS 9 methodology.
-The following audit work has been performed to address the risks: Reviewed the provisioning policies and practices and compared to the requirements of IFRS 9; Tested the design and operating effectiveness of internal controls over credit acceptance and management processes, loan monitoring, impairment identification and calculation including source data, model validation and the credit review function.
-We also considered the overall control framework and tested certain controls relating to approval of model output, post model adjustments and the final quantum of ECL provision requirements; With the assistance from our internal IT specialist team, we reviewed and assessed the work performed by the Group Auditor in relation to the design and operating effectiveness of ITGCs for all relevant in-scope applications; Engaged our internal credit modelling specialists to evaluate the methodology and suitability of the credit risk models, including triggers used for the determination of significant increase in credit risk and the definition of default.
+We determined the ECL calculation to be a key audit matter as it is a complex calculation, involving Probabilities of Default ('PD'), Loss Given Default ('LGD') and Exposures at Default ('EAD') which require significant management judgement.
+The following audit work has been performed to address the risks: Reviewed the provisioning policies and practices and compared to the requirements of IFRS 9 and other regulatory guidance; Tested the design and operating effectiveness of internal controls over credit acceptance and management processes, loan monitoring, impairment identification and calculation including source data, model governance and the credit review function.
+We also considered the overall control framework and tested certain controls relating to approval of model output, post model adjustments and the final quantum of ECL provision requirements; With the assistance from our internal IT specialist team, we reviewed and assessed the work performed by the Group Auditor in relation to the design and operating effectiveness of ITGCs for all relevant in-scope applications.
+Additionally, work was also conducted locally on model interfaces; We engaged our internal modelling specialist to conduct a targeted review on model changes implemented during the period, particularly on the new behavioural PD model.
+We evaluated the methodology and suitability of the credit risk models, including triggers used for the determination of significant increase in credit risk and the definition of default.
 This included assessing the appropriateness of the existing modelling methodologies and the accuracy of the model outcomes for PD, LGD and EAD.
-We tested the assumptions, model design and implementation of the methodologies in the
+We